ZhouYJ0213/lotus/documentation/en/dev/architecture.md

 The first abstraction is the `Blockstore` interface (`github.com/ipfs/go-ipfs-blockstore/blockstore.go`) which structures the key-value pair into the CID format for the key and the `Block` interface (`github.com/ipfs/go-block-format/blocks.go`) for the value, which is just a raw string of bytes addressed by its hashed (which is included in the CID key/identifier). `ChainBlockstore` will create a `Blockstore` in the repo under the `/blocks` namespace (basically every key stored there will have that prefix so it does not collide with other stores that use the same underlying repo).

-FIXME: Link to IPFS documentation about DAG, CID, and related.
+FIXME: Link to IPFS documentation about DAG, CID, and related, especially we need a diagram that shows how do we wrap each datastore inside the next layer (datastore, batching, block store, gc, etc).

 FIXME: Should we already do the IPFS block vs Filecoin block explanation here?
 Might be too distracting, but we should assume that the reader is already aware of the *block* term in the context of Filecoin so the confusion is likely to arise, maybe just link to another section explaining this.